rsyslog/rsyslog/source/omfwd.rst

    receiver supports octet-counted framing, it is suggested to use that framing mode.
 -  **ZipLevel**\ 0..9 [default 0]
     Compression level for messages.
+   Up until rsyslog 7.5.1, this was the only compression setting that rsyslog understood.
+Starting with 7.5.1, we have different compression modes.
+All of them are affected by the ziplevel.
+If, however, no mode is explicitely set, setting ziplevel also turns on "single" compression mode, so pre 7.5.1 configuration will continue to work as expected.
+   The compression level is specified via the usual factor of 0 to 9, with 9 being the strongest compression (taking up most processing time) and 0 being no compression at all (taking up no extra processing time).
+-  **maxErrorMessages**\ integer [default 5], available since 7.5.4
+    This sets the maximum number of error messages that omfwd emits during regular operations.
+The reason for such an upper limit is that error messages are conveyed back to rsyslog's input message stream.
+   So if there would be no limit, an endless loop could be initiated if the failing action would need to process its own error messages and the emit a new one.
+This is also the reason why the default is very conservatively low.
+Note that version prior to 7.5.4 did not report any error messages for the same reason.
+Also note that with the initial implementation only errors during UDP forwarding are logged.
+-  **compression.mode** *mode*
+    *mode* is one of "none", "single", or "stream:always".
+The default is "none", in which no compression happens at all.
-Rsyslog implements a proprietary capability to zip transmitted messages.
-Note that compression happens on a message-per-message basis.
+   In "single" compression mode, Rsyslog implements a proprietary capability to zip transmitted messages.
+That compression happens on a message-per-message basis.
 As such, there is a performance gain only for larger messages.
 Before compressing a message, rsyslog checks if there is some gain by compression.
 If so, the message is sent compressed.
 If not, it is sent uncompressed.
 As such, it is totally valid that compressed and uncompressed messages are intermixed within a conversation.
-   The compression level is specified via the usual factor of 0 to 9, with 9 being the strongest compression (taking up most processing time) and 0 being no compression at all (taking up no extra processing time).
+   In "stream:always" compression mode the full stream is being compressed.
+This also uses non-standard protocol and is compatible only with receives that have the same abilities.
+This mode offers potentially very high compression ratios.
+With typical syslog messages, it can be as high as 95+% compression (so only one twentieth of data is actually transmitted!).
+Note that this mode introduces extra latency, as data is only sent when the compressor emits new compressed data.
+For typical syslog messages, this can mean that some hundered messages may be held in local buffers before they are actually sent.
+This mode has been introduced in 7.5.1.
+   **Note: currently only imptcp supports receiving stream-compressed data.**
+-  **compression.stream.flushOnTXEnd** *[**on**/off*] (requires 7.5.3+)
+    This setting affects stream compression mode, only.
+If enabled (the default), the compression buffer will by emptied at the end of a rsyslog batch.
+If set to "off", end of batch will not affect compression at all.
+    While setting it to "off" can potentially greatly improve compression ratio, it will also introduce severe delay between when a message is being processed by rsyslog and actually sent out to the network.
+We have seen cases where for several thousand message not a single byte was sent.
+This is good in the sense that it can happen only if we have a great compression ratio.
+This is most probably a very good mode for busy machines which will process several thousand messages per second and te resulting short delay will not pose any problems.
+However, the default is more conservative, while it works more "naturally" with even low message traffic.
+Even in flush mode, notable compression should be achivable (but we do not yet have practice reports on actual compression ratios).
 -  **RebindInterval**\ integer
     Permits to specify an interval at which the current connection is broken and re-established.
 This setting is primarily an aid to load